 I hear a lot of women asking, how much weight do I have to gain to recover from hypothalamic amenorrhea and get my period back?
 Do I really have to go higher than BMI of 22 or 23?

-For many women, BMI around 23 is actually their healthiest, most natural weight.
+BMI of 22-23 is considered the fertile zone for many women, as explained in No Period, Now What.
+For many women, BMI around 23 reflects their healthiest, most natural weight.
 For many, the BMI they need for normal functioning is even higher than that.

 When I was at my lowest weight, my BMI was around 19.5.
 I was within the “healthy weight” range, considering that BMI of 18.5–25 is what's supposed to be healthy.
 However, while this was my “goal weight” and was supposed to be healthy, I developed hypothalamic amenorrhea, so apparently I wasn't that healthy after all.

 What Is Our Genetics Telling Us?